samn33/qlazy/doc/en/py/usage/qcirc_en.md

 There is no need to create another quantum circuit.

-### Adding control qubit
+### Adding a control qubit

-When you want to add a control qubit to your quantum circuit, use the 'add_control' method.
+If you want to add a control qubit to your quantum circuit, use the 'add_control' method.
 Suppose you have a following quantum circuit,

     >>> qc = QCirc().x(1).z(2)